 The Toguri Museum of Art:

-＜Dish, decorated with tiger and bamboo design in underglaze blue.
-Shida ware.
+Bowl, decorated with five ships and European figures design in underglaze blue, overglaze enamels and gold.
+Imari ware.
 Edo period.
-The first half of the 19th century.＞
+The first half of the 18th century.

 Fascinating Shapes in Ko-Imari - I

 Exports of Imari ware began towards the end of the 1640s and reached their peak in the 1670s.
 The Dutch East India Company distributed a great deal of Imari ware across a wide geographic area outside of Japan, including southeast Asia and western Europe.
 In this exhibition we will explore how Imari ware enjoyed widespread popularity during this period of export, not only in Japan but throughout the world.

 Dish, decorated with flower basket design in underglaze blue.
 Imari ware.
 Edo period.
 The second half of the 17th century.

 Imari Ware for the Classical Arts: Tea, Flowers and Incense